Understanding Why Your Wine Cooler Shuts Off Unexpectedly

 - Old or worn-out compressor components

 If your wine cooling unit overheats, it may shut down automatically to protect itself.
 If you notice odd sounds coming from your unit, our wine cooling unit noise troubleshooting guide can help you pinpoint and resolve the cause.
+If overheating leads to leaks, see our wine cooling unit leaking troubleshooting guide.

 4. Cycling or Intermittent Cooling System Failure